-- Recognise it remains the responsibility of the centre to prepare students, as usual, for examinations. - The Principal with the SLT will facilitate alternative methods of learning, alternative venues or both. - Communicate with candidates (and where appropriate, parents/carers) information relating to alternative methods of learning. - Prioritise candidates who will be facing examinations shortly. - Advise candidates, where appropriate, to sit examinations in the next available series.

-- Take advice offered by the awarding body on the options for candidates who have not been able to take scheduled examinations. - The Principal to communicate with parents, carers and candidates about the potential for disruption to teaching time and the plans to address this.
+- The Principal with the SLT will facilitate alternative methods of learning, alternative venues or both. - Prioritise candidates who will be facing examinations shortly. - Advise candidates, where appropriate, to sit examinations in the next available series. - The Principal to communicate with parents, carers and candidates about the potential for disruption to teaching time and the plans to address this.